MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 -  :ref:`section.foundation.library.versus.add.on.library` explains the different kind of libraries that can be added to MicroEJ Classpath.

--  Finally, :ref:`section.ivy.dependency.manager` shows how to manage libraries dependencies in MicroEJ.
+-  Finally, :ref:`mmm` shows how to manage libraries dependencies in MicroEJ.

 .. _application.classpath.mapping: